The Inlander (Queensland Rail): Service

-As of September 2020, it operates twice-weekly on the Great Northern line from the coastal city of Townsville to the mining city of Mount Isa.
+The service currently operates twice-weekly on the Great Northern line from the coastal city of Townsville to the mining city of Mount Isa.
 The train is relatively slow, taking 21 hours (overnight) to complete a journey of 977 kilometres.

 The westbound service (3M34) departs Townsville railway station at 12:40 pm on Wednesdays and Saturdays and arrives at Mount Isa railway station at 9:35 am on Thursdays and Sundays.

-The eastbound service (3231) departs Mount Isa station at 1:35 pm on Thursdays and Sundays and arrives at Townsville station at 10:10 am on Fridays and Mondays.
+The eastbound service (3231) departs Mount Isa station at 1:30 pm on Thursdays and Sundays and arrives at Townsville station at 10:10 am on Fridays and Mondays.

-Until the end of 2014, the train consisted of sitting cars, sleeping cars with roomettes, twinettes and triple sleeping cabins and a club car where food could be purchased.

-The sleeping cars were withdrawn from 1 January 2015.
-Catering is provided by at seat snack packs and a dining car.
+The current train operates with three carriages: a lounge carriage and two passenger carriages.
+The lounge carriage is mostly made up of a crew only area, however there are 8 seats and a self-service tea and coffee station at the rear.
+Carriage A has 36 economy seats in a 2x1 configuration.
+Carriage B has a further 48 economy seats in a 2x2 configuration.
+Both A and B have a shower and two toilets.

+Now that there is no longer a buffet car, a complimentary snack pack is brought to each passenger at meal times.
+Additional snacks and drinks can be purchased from the crew.

 On 16 June 2021, a $1 million business case was announced by the Queensland government to investigate replacement of The Westlander, Spirit of the Outback and Inlander services' rolling stock.